DataDog/hiring-engineers/answers.md

         statsd.histogram('database.query.time', duration)
       end

-And I added the following private method:
+And I added the following private method that gets called by the "before" action:

     private
       def get_time